Best Canadian Bank ETFs: 13 ETFs Analyzed For 2023

 If you are worried about just holding the six big banks, this financial ETF is the best option based on the historical data points.

-No distribution growth though, it’s a pure income play as you lose purchasing power over many years.
+There is no distribution growth, though; it’s a pure income play as you lose purchasing power over many years.
 Be mindful of how your income grows in retirement to keep up with inflation.

 However, do consider Canoe EIT Income Fund as a similar investment.